tc39/notes/es8/2017-07/jul-25.md

 CM: Frozen realms allow bringing in two separate pieces of SW and limiting there linking to a small surface area

-BF: Are you proposing more compartments like "use strict"?
+BFS: Are you proposing more compartments like "use strict"?

 CM: We learned from strict mode that if we continued that model it would be a recipe for chaos.
 CM: Experimenting with new compartments needs to be independent from the language specification process, ideally.